 Are you concerned about your retirement savings running out?
 Think about using some of your savings to buy a life annuity.
 A life annuity will give you tax-effective retirement income for the rest of your life.
 A “term certain” annuity will pay you for a certain period (like 30 years).
 Both types spread out the income from your retirement savings to lessen the tax you pay each year.
 If you buy an annuity with “non-registered” money (from investments outside of an RRSP, or from your savings account, for example), only part of the income you get from it is taxable.
 (How much and when depends on the tax treatment the annuity qualifies for.)
 If you buy an annuity with registered money, the income from it is fully taxable in the year you get it.
 If you’re using RRSP money, the Income Tax Act also specifies how long the term certain or guaranteed period can be for a term certain or life annuity, respectively.

 Strategy no. 4: Take advantage of tax breaks

 You may have taken advantage of various tax deductions and credits while you were working.
 Now it’s time to pay close attention to those that apply to retirees.
 The pension income amount, for example, is a credit that you could get if you received eligible pension, superannuation or annuity payments other than CPP or OAS.
-Using the credit can save you about $300 in taxes on your federal tax return, You can also save more on your provincial or territorial return, depending on which province or territory you live in.
+You may be able to claim up to $2000 on your federal tax return.
+You can also save more on your provincial or territorial return, depending on which province or territory you live in.
 Other potential tax savings include: